WaqasAhmed-123/dotnet-framework-projects/README.md

 ## About
 This repository contains a collection of ASP.NET MVC Framework learning projects, covering essential concepts like CRUD operations, authentication, real-time communication, payment integration, and file handling.
 Each project demonstrates a specific functionality useful for real-world applications.

-Key topics include **Entity Framework, jQuery, AJAX, OAuth, SignalR, third-party APIs (Stripe, Twilio, Google Maps), file handling (Excel, PDF), and SCORM integration.
-This repo serves as a reference for learning and mastering ASP.NET MVC**.
+Key topics include **Entity Framework, jQuery, AJAX, OAuth, SignalR, third-party APIs (Stripe, Twilio, Google Maps), file handling (Excel, PDF), and SCORM integration**.
+This repo serves as a reference for learning and mastering ASP.NET MVC.

 ## Projects Included